Bitbucket Pipelines

 -

 Access the Bitbucket Pipelines Code: The configuration code for Bitbucket Pipelines is available on Lonti's Bitbucket account.
 You can access it here.
-The pipe is public and can be integrated into your Bitbucket Pipeline.

 -